eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/7_basic_terminal.md

 title: 1.7 Basic Terminal
 ---

-What we would like to build is a CLI tool.
+What we would like to build in this course is called a **CLI tool.**
 CLI stands for **Command Line Interface**, which is sort of opposite of what you got used -- GUI, which stands for Graphical User Interface.

-The reason we're even bothering with this is because so many professional development tool you'll encounter - from Docker to Git to cloud deployment - run primarily through the command line.
-And the reason for it is **AUTOMATION** 🎀👏🏻📣🎉🤸🏼‍♀️🎊 (As engineers we just **love** *AUTOMATION* 🎀👏🏻📣🎉🤸🏼‍♀️🎊)
+The reason we're even bothering with this, is because so many professional development tools you'll encounter run primarily through the command line.
+And not through a nice pretty window with animated buttons.
+There reason for it isn't that engineers don't like [beauty](https://charm.land/).

+The reason is **AUTOMATION** 🎀👏🏻📣🎉🤸🏼‍♀️🎊 (As engineers we just **love** *AUTOMATION* 🎀👏🏻📣🎉🤸🏼‍♀️🎊)

 And it's *very hard* to automate clicking buttons, but you can easily automate terminal commands.
-So, a lot of engineering, including AI/ML ones go to terminal when they need to process thousands of files or run the same workflow repeatedly.
+So, a lot of engineers, including AI/ML ones, go to terminal when they need to process thousands of files or run the same workflow repeatedly.

-There are engineers who largely manage to avoid it, but we're trying to go a different path here - not the path of avoiding difficulty but the path of learning engineering and understanding how to use tools efficiently.
+There are engineers who largely manage to avoid it, but we're trying to go a different path here - not the path of avoiding difficulty but the path of learning important skills and understanding how to use tools efficiently.

-And the terminal is one of those tools that feels awkward in the beginning but in fact is really powerful.
+And the terminal is one of those tools that feel awkward in the beginning but in fact are really powerful.

-**So, let's do it**
+**So, shall we do it?**

+Well, let's begin with running it.
 ## System-Specific Terminal Access

 ### Windows: Git Bash (Your New Best Friend)

-**Launch Git Bash** (not Command Prompt):
+*probably need installation instructions* `TODO` **Launch Git Bash** (not Command Prompt):
 - **From Start Menu**: Search "Git Bash"
 - **From File Explorer**: Right-click in any folder → "Git Bash Here"

 ### macOS: Terminal
 **Launch Terminal**:
 - **Spotlight**: Cmd+Space → type "Terminal"
 - **Applications**: Applications → Utilities → Terminal

 ### Linux: Terminal
+(You know what you are doing ;) )
 **Launch Terminal**:
 - **Keyboard**: Usually Ctrl+Alt+T
 - **Applications**: Search for "Terminal"